ek775/Pediatric_Pneumonia_CXR_CNN/README.md

 ## Overview

-For this project we are going to analyze by using data from Mendeley Lab .
-This dataset contained a huge amount of information on patients with X-ray results containing peumonia, some where viral or bacteria infections.
-We set our stakeholders as Doctors without boarders looking to find patterns in healhty patients or infected with pneumonia.
+For this project we performed image classification on pediatric chest x-rays by using data from Mendeley Lab .
+This dataset contained X-ray images of patients with lower respiratory tract infections caused by both viruses and bacteria.
+Our hypothetical stakeholder for this project was Doctors without borders, and we were tasked with looking to find patterns in healthy patients and those infected with pneumonia.
 Our job would be identify and predict which patients have the illness or not.

-Then it's about modeling: We built numerous models ultimately finding the most useful results.
+Then it's about modeling: We built numerous models ultimately finding the most accurate results.
 Then we tried different hyperparameters to get the best model with best data accurancy and recall lower the false negatives to lower the chances we miss a patient with pneumonia.

 93% accuracy binary cnn model
 84% accuracy multiclass cnn model, 0.94 AUC